 However, the process of replacing genes in a person’s body is not as simple, and it involves a complex process.

 Gene therapy involves biochemical problems of gene deliver, gene control and duration of gene action, which are technologically challenges for research doctors who study gene therapy today.

-After years of anticipation, gene therapy has already accomplished plenty; inherited disorder, some types of cancer and certain type of viral infections are being treated right now with the use of gene therapy.
+After years of anticipation, gene therapy has already accomplished plenty; inherited disorder, some types of cancer and a certain type of viral infections are being treated right now with the use of gene therapy.